mexplatform/mex-vocabulary/README.md

 # My Machine Learning Experiment Vocabulary
 ## MEX Vocabulary: A Lightweight Interchange Format for Machine Learning Experiments

 More than just a **machine readable way** (which is provided by many ML frameworks), the `MEX` Vocabulary has been designed to define a **lightweight and flexible schema** for publishing machine learning metadata, regardless technology (we have been working to provide different programming language *APIs* and integrations with different machine learning tools).
 We aim to provide a **free-format** for exporting and exchanging machine learning metadata, indifferent to existing **workflow systems** or **frameworks**.
-As a consequence, the users can benefit of the `mex format` for further analysis in an easiest way.
+As a consequence, the users can benefit of the `mex format` for further analysis and integrations in an easiest way.

 The first milestone was the [vocabulary definition](http://www.w3.org/standards/semanticweb/ontology), i.e., the `schema definition` to describe and represent each machine learning **algorithm execution** and its **performance measures** in a concise (but comprehensive) way.
 At this stage, we want to achieve a **high level of interoperability**.

 Futhermore, the development of *APIs* and *ML Tools* is a goal in order to support different system architectures.
 So far, the `java` and `nodejs` APIs have been created.
 We've planned some ML tool integrations as next step.

+## The schema definition: a philosophical task.

+The definition of an `ontology` can be a complex and never-ending task, even more for a highly complex environment such as machine learning.
+The `MEX` vocabulary has been designed to serve as an ally in the metadata exporting process, focusing in practical and important aspects concerning the publication of the achieved results, i.e.: the needed `input parameters` for an `model` which produces `measures`.
+More sophisticated variables and procedures (e.g.: optimizations and feature selection) are not covered, simply because they go beyond the a logical threshold of simplicity we want to achieve here.
+In the end, people are more interested in find out, compare and share `methodologies` and their `performances` than to have deep understanding of performed sub tasks.

 ### This repository
   * [vocabulary](https://github.com/dnes85/mexproject/tree/master/ontology)